ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 ..
 Note:: If you are a power user and would like to build your own compiler/toolchain, you can refer to the https://github.com/ucb-bar/riscv-tools-feedstock and https://github.com/ucb-bar/esp-tools-feedstock repositories (submoduled in the ``toolchains/*`` directories) on how to build the compiler yourself.

-By running the following command you should see a "chipyard" environment listed.
+By running the following command you should see a environment listed with the path ``$CHIPYARD_DIRECTORY/.conda-env``.

 .. code-block:: shell